Influencers on social media networks work by influencing others. But before they can ever "influence," they need to first have a huge following.

-A coroner for Teton County in Wyoming confirmed after an autopsy conducted on that Gabby was murdered.
+A coroner for Teton County in Wyoming said that the cause of Gabby's death was "manual strangulation and throttling."

 Brian became a person of interest, and the case is then treated as a homicide, as the authorities upgraded the case to a criminal investigation.

 "I do not believe the situation escalated to the level of a domestic assault as much as that of a mental health crisis," said the 911 responder in a report.